fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 13.6.0 =
+Upgrades the [invp_archive] shortcode to support taxonomy and querystring filters and sorts.
+Adds a template tag invp_is_featured().
+Changes the "was now discount" price display to fallback to showing the price when the MSRP is empty or the difference is not a positive discount.
+Previously, the setting would fallback to "Call for Price" even if a price value was available.

 = 13.5.0 =
 Renames the Google Map widget to Google Map (legacy).
 It still works for an unknown amount of time.
 Adds a Google Map widget.
 This new widget implements the v3 JavaScript API and requires an API key.
 Adds street address, street address line two, city, state, and zip fields to the Edit form when editing a term in the locations taxonomy.
 Allows users to specify and save the pieces of the address instead of the whole, multi-line address we store in the term description.
 This makes latitude and longitude decoding more accessible to users.
 When a location term is saved, these meta values are used to populate the term description.